Baitullah Mehsud: Early life

 Baitullah Mehsud was born in 1970 in the Landi Dhok village in the Bannu District of Khyber Pakhtunkhwa province of Pakistan, which lies some distance from the Mehsud tribe's base in the South Waziristan Agency, his native village there being Dwatoi in the Ladha Subdivision, his father having moved to Bannu for work.
 An ethnic Pashtun, he hailed from the Broomi Khel side of the Shabi Khel sub-clan of the Mehsud tribe, and was one of five brothers.

 He avoided media attention and refused to be photographed in adherence with his religious beliefs.
-Even if it’s generally said that he did not attend schooling or religious madrassa, other sources say he did get early education in Bannu and also got further education in Punjab, while during his student days he was affiliated with the Jamiat Tulaba-e-Islam (JTI), the student wing of Maulana Fazlur Rahman’s religious party Jamiat Ulema-e-Islam (F) (JUI-F), and in 1996 went to Afghanistan in order to fight the Northern Alliance with the Taliban and with Jalaluddin Haqqani as mentor.
+Even if it's generally said that he did not attend schooling or religious madrassa, other sources say he did get early education in Bannu and also got further education in Punjab, while during his student days he was affiliated with the Jamiat Tulaba-e-Islam (JTI), the student wing of Maulana Fazlur Rahman’s religious party Jamiat Ulema-e-Islam (F) (JUI-F).

 He emerged as a major tribal leader soon after the 2004 death of Nek Mohammad.
 In a ceremony attended by five leading Taliban commanders, including Mullah Dadullah, Baitullah was appointed Mullah Omar's governor of the Mehsud area.

 Leadership dispute

-After Nek Muhammad's death, Abdullah Mehsud and Baitullah Mehsud both vied for dominance of the Pakistani Taliban.
-When Abdullah died in a raid by Pakistani security forces and later his successor perished in a bomb explosion, Qari Zain and other members of Abdullah's faction suspected that Baitullah played a role in the attacks.
+After Naik Muhammad's death, Abdullah Mehsud and Baitullah Mehsud both vied for dominance of the Pakistani Taliban.
+When Abdullah died in a raid by Pakistani security forces and later his successor perished in a bomb explosion.
+Qari Zain and other members of Abdullah's faction suspected that Baitullah played a role in the attacks.
 The rivalry continued after Zainuddin obtained leadership of Abdullah's group.

 Relationship with Abdullah Mehsud

 Abdullah Mehsud, a Taliban leader who was among the first captives set free from Guantanamo, has been described as Baitullah's brother.

-Other sources have asserted that they were clansmen or merely associates.

-Islam Online reports that Baitullah suspected that Abdullah was a double agent.
+Other sources have asserted that they were clansmen or merely associates.Islam Online reports that Baitullah suspected that Abdullah was a double agent.

 2005 ceasefire agreement

 Mehsud entered into a ceasefire with Pakistani authorities on 8 February 2005.
 During the meeting at Sara rogha, the Pakistani military agreed to withdraw its troops from areas under Baitullah's control.
 The removal did not include the paramilitary Frontier Corps, consisting mostly of fellow Pashtuns.
 In exchange, Baitullah's followers would not attack government officials, impede development projects or allow foreign militants to operate within their territory.
 Mehsud was offered US$20 million for his cooperation in the ceasefire.
 He declined the money and told Pakistani authorities that they should use the pay-out to "compensate families who had suffered during the military operation".
 The ceasefire agreement ended in July 2005 when after accusing the government of reneging on the deal, Baitullah resumed attacks on security forces.